Michael-reni/BankProject/README.md

 9. php artisan l5-swagger:generate
 #### Now you can interact with documentation written in Swagger.
 Just copy/paste this link to your browser: http://127.0.0.1:8080/api/documentation
 #### If you want to start the test
+10.  php artisan config:clear
-10.  php artisan test --testsuite=Feature
+11.  php artisan test --testsuite=Feature